 Wrapping the area of your foot with a few layers of duct tape will reduce friction between your boot and foot.

-It’s a good idea to add an antibiotic ointment, as well as a bandage, before wrapping the hot spot if the skin is raw and red.
+It’s a good idea to add an antibiotic ointment before wrapping the hot spot if the skin is raw and red.
 Never tape over your toes unless they are also rubbing against your boots.

 Once a hot spot has turned into a blister it will require slightly different care for you to avoid more problems.
 Small hiking blisters can easily be treated with a pad and some gel.
 The pad is there to provide cushioning and to reduce the pressure of the boot on the painful area of your foot.